requarks/wiki-docs/install/config.md

 The `passphrase` is optional and is only required when the certificate is encrypted passphrase.
 It should be set to `null` otherwise.
 The `dhparam` is optional and can be used to set the Diffie Hellman parameters, with a key length being greater or equal to 1024 bits.
 It should be set to `null` if not used.

-[Read the instructions](#http-to-https-redirection) to automatically redirect HTTP requests to HTTPS.
+> It's recommended to automatically redirect all insecure requests made on the HTTP port to HTTPS by [enabling the HTTP to HTTPS Redirection](#http-to-https-redirection) option.
+{.is-warning}

 ### Let's Encrypt